Anonymous UserSenior Systems Engineer at a tech services company

 With the Zadara Storage universal solution, you can deploy storage of any data type (block, file, object), in any location (cloud, on-premise, hybrid - worldwide), and via any protocol (FC, iSCSI, iSER, NFS, CIFS, S3, Swift).

 IBM Spectrum Virtualize is ranked 9th in Software Defined Storage (SDS) with 3 reviews while Zadara is ranked 4th in Software Defined Storage (SDS) with 6 reviews.
 IBM Spectrum Virtualize is rated 8.6, while Zadara is rated 9.6.
 The top reviewer of IBM Spectrum Virtualize writes "Enables us to build an infrastructure and replace storage with no disruption to our hosts whatsoever".
 On the other hand, the top reviewer of Zadara writes "Flexible, good performance, cost-effective, and well-suited for disaster recovery storage".
-IBM Spectrum Virtualize is most compared with VMware vSAN, Dell EMC VPLEX, IBM Spectrum Scale, DataCore SANsymphony SDS and NetApp Cloud Volumes ONTAP, whereas Zadara is most compared with Amazon S3, NetApp Cloud Volumes ONTAP, Nutanix Acropolis AOS, Red Hat Ceph Storage and Wasabi.
+IBM Spectrum Virtualize is most compared with Dell EMC VPLEX, VMware vSAN, IBM Spectrum Scale, DataCore SANsymphony SDS and NetApp Cloud Volumes ONTAP, whereas Zadara is most compared with Amazon S3, NetApp Cloud Volumes ONTAP, Wasabi, Nutanix Acropolis AOS and Red Hat Ceph Storage.
 See our IBM Spectrum Virtualize vs. Zadara report.

 We monitor all Software Defined Storage (SDS) reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.